-We intend to pay quarterly dividends and to make distributions to our stockholders in amounts such that all or substantially all of our taxable income in each year, subject to certain adjustments, is distributed to our stockholders.
+We intend to pay quarterly dividends to our stockholders.
 We have not established a minimum dividend payment level and the amount of our dividend will fluctuate.
 All distributions will be made at the discretion of our Board of Directors and will depend on our earnings, our financial condition, the requirements for REIT qualification and such other factors as our Board of Directors may deem relevant from time to time.
 We may not be able to make distributions in the future or our Board of Directors may change our dividend policy in the future.
 In addition, some of our distributions may include a return of capital.
 To the extent that we decide to pay dividends in excess of our current and accumulated tax earnings and profits, such distributions would generally be considered a return of capital for federal income tax purposes.
 A return of capital reduces the basis of a stockholder's investment in our common stock to the extent of such basis and is treated as capital gain thereafter.